mikapohto/chess-puzzle-program/README.md

 		Next comes the pgn on multiple rows.
 		Finally one can add addition text between two asterisks at the end of the file. e.g. *this is text*.
 Only lowercase letters are recognized.
+			-There's a chrome-extension in chrome_extension folder to help save puzzles from Lichess.
 There is a small library of puzzles included so one can use them as an example.
 The sample puzzles are from https://lichess.org/training/themes .